moodymoeed/checkmate-with-data/README.md

 ---

-*This project was conducted for the Sabanci University DSA 210 Course.*
+*This project was conducted for the Sabanci University DSA 210 Course (Fall 2025).*